medialab/aime-core/docs/migration.md

 ## Process

 Order is important.
-New resources should be handled first as the following depend on them.
+New resources should be handled first as following steps depend on them.

 ### New resources & updated resources